sarahciston/shequalifies/posts/field1-cowriting.md

 >“changes on one level of programming code must be exactly correlated with what is happening at all the other levels. [...]
 For the machine, obsolete code is no longer a competent utterance.”
 (Hayles 2005, 47) _Errors don’t break the computer completely, something else does occur, in ML other emergent systems other things happen.
 In abstraction, nothing is exactly correlated?_

 >“Because it is a frequent point of confusion, I emphasize that these dynamics happen before (or after) any human interpretation of these messages.
 Whatever messages on screen may say or imply, they are themselves generated through a machine dynamics that has little tolerance for ambiguity, floating signifiers, or signifiers without corresponding signifieds.”
 (Hayles 2005, 47) _It's a complex question but it's untrue, humans wrote them somewhere, but true that they happen on different scales, affect us other humans before we realize (relate to parisi, et al, scale_

->(also include ullman quote re code has one meaning what it does, vs Critical Code studies?)

 >“Along with the hierarchical nature of code goes a dynamic of concealing and revealing that operates in ways that have no parallels in speech and writing.
 Because computer languages become more English-like as they move higher in the "tower of languages" (Rita Raley's phrase), concealing the "brute" lower levels carries considerable advantage.
 Knowing how to conceal code with which one is not immediately concerned is an essential practice in computer programming” (Hayles 2005, 54)